GIScience/climate-action-web-app/README.md

 Run `npm run dev` or `ng serve` for a dev server and navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+For the Search function to work, you'll need to acquire an API key from our search results provider, [OpenRouteService (ORS)](https://openrouteservice.org/).
+Once you have the key, fill it in `src/environments/api-keys/keys.ts.example` and rename it to `keys.ts`.

 ### Backend Server

 To see more than the raw website and access the plugins, you will need to set up a local dev environment of the [Climate Action Infrastructure](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/infrastructure).